alecb100/WerewolfCardGame/README.md

 - <b><u>Apprentice Seer</u></b> - The Apprentice Seer is not a seer yet, they are a Seer in training.
 They are on the villagers team and will win when they do.
 Their ability comes into play when a Seer dies.
 When a Seer dies, they get promoted and become a full Seer.
 Only then will they be able to see if someone is a werewolf at night.
 - <b><u>Pacifist</u></b> - The Pacifist is exactly like a normal Villager.
 The only difference is during the day they cannot vote for a player, they must vote for no one.
 - <b><u>Village Idiot</u></b> - The Village Idiot is the same as a normal villager, except that they must vote for someone during the day.
 They are unable to vote for no one.
+- <b><u>Old Woman</u></b> - The Old Woman is a weird card.
+They are on the villager team, but their ability is to silence 1 person every night.
+This person cannot be someone they previously silenced before, and they cannot silence themselves.
+Once a person is silenced, they cannot speak or vote during that day.
+Once everyone votes, it will appear like they still voted as the server will display a vote, but it didn't actually count.
+Once the old woman has exhausted all of her options for silencing, she will no longer be able to silence anyone.

 ## Single-Instance Only Cards
 There can only be one instance of the following cards in the game currently: